Replay Engine¶

 # Run against a specific trace

-assay run --config mcp-eval.yaml --trace-file traces/production-incident.jsonl
+assay run --config eval.yaml --trace-file traces/production-incident.jsonl

 Multiple Traces¶